PEONY PLANTS MUST BE PLANTED INTO THE GROUND, THEY WILL NOT SURVIVE IN DECORATIVE CONTAINERS. PLEASE PLANT AS SOON AS POSSIBLE.

 3. How Often: You will need to water your peony once a week during the warm/hot weather, especially if it hasn't rained.
 If rain is frequent and the ground looks wet, you can skip watering during those times.

 4. A good way to tell if your plant is wet enough is to put your finger into the soil and an inch or two.
 When you pull you finger out and soil stick to your finger then it has moisture or you can feel it being wet.
 Peonies do not like to have too much water or have standing water around them.
-This can cause your plant to die
+This can cause your plant to rot & not survive.

 Step 4: "Dead Heading" the Blooms: